verse-lab/lean-ssr/README.md

 ### Intro patterns

 SSReflect intro patterns come after `=>` tactical.
 The general syntax here would be `tac=> intro_pats`, this will first execute `tac`, and then `intro_pats`.
-All listed intro patterns below are equivalent to their SSReflect counterparts
+All intro patterns below listed are equivalent to their SSReflect counterparts.

 1. `name`, `?`, `_`, `*`, `>`, `->`, `<-`
 2. `/t`: applies `t` to the top hypothesis on the stack.